 – My essay a ‘Fiduciary Theory of Art’ on the ‘Mediation of Art & Cultural Heritage Disputes’ page at www.carlislam.co.uk.

 –Conflict Analysis: Questions and Answers with the Author | United States Institute of Peace (usip.org)

-‘10th Principle of Humanitarian Mediation – Share a vision of co-existence.’
+‘10th Principle of Negotiating Political Order – Share a vision of co-existence.’
 Explore and find common ground by engaging in a mediated diplomatic conversation about the existence and relevance of “Fiduciary Principles of International Relations” which transcend regional balance of power politics, e.g. rules and norms of International Humanitarian Law.